hunterdyar/cmp120-data-processing-assignment/readme.md

 Write functions that can do the following:

+- When given a list of numbers, return the average
-- Return the average number of births on any given day of the year.
+- Return the average number of births on any given day (month, day) of the year (average of all years).
 - Return the average number of births on any given day of the week.
 - Return the average number of births when given a specific month and day (average for all years)